Rutgers, The State University of New Jersey

 - How are the results used?

-- University-wide, the survey results are used as part of the faculty promotion and tenure review process.
-While the use of the survey data varies within individual academic units, it is often used as part of a review process for improving the curriculum, implementing changes to teaching strategies, reappointment review for part-time lecturers and teaching assistants.
+- University-wide, the survey results are used as part of the faculty promotion and tenure review process, they are also posted at the SIRS Results web site for students to review.
+While the use of the survey data varies within individual academic units, it is often used as part of a review process for improving the curriculum, implementing changes to teaching strategies, or reappointment review for part-time lecturers and teaching assistants.
 Many faculty and instructors use the survey data, in particular the comments, to assess and improve their own teaching methods.